Commutative algebra in tensor categories: Some convenient assumptions

 There exists a direct summand $T(2p-2)$ of $\otimes^p T(2p-2)$ as indicated above, such that the composite from $T(2p-2)$ to $k$ is not zero, and for which every non-isomorphism $T(i)\to T(2p-2)$ with $p-1\le i< p^2-1$ leads to the above type of commutative diagram. \end{enumerate} \end{lemma} \begin{proof} The tilting module $T(2p-2)$ has length three, with simple top and socle $k=L(0)$ and $L(2p-2)$ in the middle.
 Note also that $T(2p-2)$ is a direct summand of the tilting module $\otimes^2 T(p-1)=\otimes^2L(p-1)$ and since $\Hom_{SL_2}(\otimes^2L(p-1),k)$ is one-dimensional, for part (1) it is clearly sufficient to prove that the $p$-th power of $\otimes^2L(p-1)\to k$ splits.
 Since $L(p-1)$ has dimension $p$ and is self-dual, the (dual of the) determinant gives us an $SL_2$-morphism $k\to \Sym^p(\otimes^2 L(p-1))$ from which to derive the splitting in (1).

 Now we commence the proof of part (2).
-Firstly we claim that, for any $i>0$, the only summands of $\otimes^i T(2p-2)$ on which $\otimes^i\beta$ does not vanish are isomorphic to $T(2p-2)$.
-By iteration it suffices to prove the claim for $i=2$.
-Then $T(0)$ does not appear as a summand by the structure of tensor ideals (see \cite[Theorem~5.3.1]{Selecta} or \cite[Proposition~3.7]{BEO}) and $T(2p^l-2)$ does not appear for $l>1$ as $2p^l-2>2(2p-2)$.
-Hence the claim follows from Lemma~\ref{LemTop}(1).
+Firstly we claim that, for any $i>0$, we can choosen a decomposition of $\otimes^i T(2p-2)$ into a direct sum $T(2p-2)$ and a complement on which $\otimes^i\beta$ vanishes.
+This we can prove by iteration on $i$, so that it suffices to deal with the case $i=2$.
+This case follows immediately, since for $l>1$, we have $2p^l-2>2(2p-2)$, the claim follows from Lemma~\ref{LemTop}(1).
+We also used that $T(0)$ cannot appear as a direct summand by the structure of tensor ideals, see \cite[Theorem~5.3.1]{Selecta}.

 By part (1) there thus exists a direct summand $T(2p-2)$ of $\otimes^p T(2p-2)$ for which the composite $T(2p-2)\to k$ is not zero and, by using the splitting in (1), we know there must be one for which the kernel of $T(2p-2)\to \Sym^p T(2p-2)$ is exactly the radical of $T(2p-2)$.